Automotive Engineering Technology

 Amount of Education Required for Careers Related to Automotive Engineering Technology

 Some careers associated with automotive engineering tech require an advanced degree while some may not even require a bachelor’s.
-In general, the more advanced your degree the more career options will open up to you.
-However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.
+Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|